strzibny/brno-list/README.md

 # Brno list

-Brno list is a hybrid mobile application that presents an opinionated list of good go-out places in Brno, Czech republic, created as a way to try some new technology.
+Brno list is a hybrid mobile application that presents an opinionated list of good places in Brno, Czech republic.
+It is designed for locals as well as for tourists as it includes useful information including addresses, telephone numbers and opening hours.

+## Technology used

 Built with:
+- HTML, CSS, JavaScript
 - [Bower](http://bower.io/)
 - [Gulp](http://gulpjs.com/)
 - [Apache Cordova](https://cordova.apache.org/)